bmolnar91/workbook/module_advanced_enterprise_general.md

 WIP

 - Never push a failing test to the repository.
-- Use separate folder for tests as you might not want to deliver (ie. give to the user) your test along with the production code.
+- Use **separate folder for tests** as you might not want to deliver (ie. give to the user) your test along with the production code.
-- Give descriptive names to test methods so that you can see what fails easier
+- Give **descriptive names** to test methods so that you can see what fails easier
 - Write tests for the error cases and corner cases.
-- Check only a single thing in one test method (practically: use 1 assert per test method)
+- Check only a single thing in one test method (practically: use **1 assert per test method**)
 - Use assert (or expected exception) in all of the test methods.
 - Use the expected result as the first argument of an assert method: `Assert.AreEqual(expected, actual);`
+- Use the AAA pattern

 #### What is arrange/act/assert pattern?